Pats, Edelman agree to extension, sources say

-FOXBOROUGH, Mass. -- The New England Patriots and wide receiver Julian Edelman have reached a two-year contract extension, sources tell ESPN's Adam Schefter.
+FOXBOROUGH, Mass. -- The New England Patriots and wide receiver Julian Edelman have reached an agreement on a two-year extension that, with incentives, could reach $15 million, sources told ESPN NFL Insider Adam Schefter on Thursday.

 With Edelman now signed through 2019, the Patriots have four of their five top receivers signed for multiple seasons: Edelman, Brandin Cooks (2018), Chris Hogan (2018) and Malcolm Mitchell (2019).
 In addition, tight end Rob Gronkowski and quarterback Tom Brady are signed through the 2019 season.